 So, does that sound like a good option to you?
-It doesn't to me?
+It doesn't to me.
 If you know anything about partial birth abortion, that's not pretty either.
-But if I am forced to compare the two, nothing makes my stomach turn more than the thought of a full grown, viable child fighting and struggling for its life...being tortured for up to 48 hours.
+If I am forced to compare the two, nothing makes my stomach turn more than the thought of a fully grown child fighting and struggling for its life, being tortured for up to 48 hours.

 So, here's my question.
 Why would we fight against one terrible procedure just to ensure that another type of terrible procedure will be performed?
 That doesn't make sense to me.
 It actually just doesn't make sense.
 I mean, are we saying that "if you are going to kill a 24 week old baby, you should really do it this way, not that way."

 Really?
 That's what we want to say in the pro-life movement?
 That's not what I want to say.
 I want to say all abortion is bad.
 I want to say no baby should die from abortion, regardless of their age.
 I want to say that all abortion procedures are terrible and barbaric.
 I will not pick and choose which abortion procedure is "better."
 They all end a life.